4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 ### Datastore

-The datastore is the interface object to a database.
+El datastore es el objeto de interfaz de una base de datos.
 It builds a representation of the whole database as object.
 A datastore is made of a **model** and **data**:

 - The model contains and describes all the dataclasses that make up the datastore.
-It is independant from the underlying database itself.
+Es independiente de la propia base de datos subyacente.
 - Data refers to the information that is going to be used and stored in this model.
 For example, names, addresses, and birthdates of employees are pieces of data that you can work with in a datastore.

 When handled through the code, the datastore is an object whose properties are all of the [dataclasses](#dataclass) which have been specifically exposed.